 After a busy week in Scotland it was time to say goodbye and head to the Edinburgh Airport to catch my flight to Switzerland!
 My flight was over all uneventful.
 First, I flew from Edinburgh to Copenhagen where I had a 2 hour layover then off to Zurich.
 By the evening I had safely arrived in Zurich and had to catch the train to Bern where I would meet my coordinator Christian.
 When I arrived in Bern and got off the train I went up to the streets but could not find the spot where I was to meet Christian, that was a little stressful!
 But, a kind gentleman helped me out and directed me back into the train station to the lower level where I was meant to be.
 Here I wandered nervously hoping to be claimed.
 Luckily Christian picked me out easily and we were off!

-of taking nice pictures :S
+We aren't capable of taking nice pictures :S |

 Christian and his wife Isabelle live next to his parents farm that he works on and intends to take over in a few years.
 On the farm they have about 30 dairy cows as well as potatoes, cherries, apples, and pears that they sell at their small roadside stand.
 Isabelle works in an Elementary School as a Psychomotor Therapist.
 What she does sounds similar to one of my clinic classes in school so that was pretty cool.